Meta-automatic Sequences: Meta-automatic sequences

 so that $a(2n)+a(2n+1)=1$ holds automatically.
-The three main sequences investigated in this paper arise by specializing \eqref{eq:4ary-skeleton}.
-To begin with, we consider an integer sequence $(\mathcal{Q}(n))_{n \geq 0}$ that does not have a nested structure in terms of its recurrence but that is to be used extensively in our subsequent work.
+The sequences studied in this paper arise as specializations of~\eqref{eq:4ary-skeleton}.
+We first consider a sequence $(\mathcal{Q}(n))_{n\ge 0}$ whose recurrence is not nested, but which is used in the sequel.

 \begin{definition} The \emph{Thue--Morse Quarto} sequence $\mathcal{Q}:\mathbb{N}_0\to\{0,1\}$ (\seqnum{A298952}, where we use the convention $\mathcal{Q}(0)=0$ rather than $a(0)=1$ as in the OEIS entry) is defined by $\mathcal{Q}(0)=0$, $\mathcal{Q}(1)=1$, and